 Multitudes of books, articles, and seminars on leadership, clearly indicate the importance the topic deserves.
 Leadership has been an area of research and interest for ages, but today’s scenario makes it even more challenging.

-1. More businesses Die than are born: Especially with change being the biggest constant, and rising competition, running a business is more challenging than ever before.
-“Approximately 543,000 new businesses get started each month in the US, while more employer businesses shut down then start up each month!
-7 out of 10 new employer firms survive at least 2 years, half at least 5 years, a third at least 10 years and a quarter stay in business 15 years or more.”
+1. More businesses Die than are born: With change being the biggest constant and rising competition, running a business is more challenging than ever before.
+“Approximately 543,000 new businesses get started each month in the US, while more employer businesses shut down than start up each month!
+7 out of 10 new employer firms survive at least two years, half at least five years, a third at least ten years, and a quarter stay in business 15 years or more.”
 (Forbes, Sept 2013).
-In an Environment when, businesses are struggling to stay afloat, it is definitely Survival of the fittest, with managers bearing the brunt of the game.
+In an environment where businesses are struggling to stay afloat, it is Survival of the fittest, with managers bearing the brunt of the game.

-Poor management is said to be one of the biggest reasons for high disengagement levels.
+Poor management is one of the biggest reasons for high disengagement levels.

-To emphasize the level of loss the employee engagement causes to organizations, according to Gallup survey “.
+To emphasize the level of loss, employee engagement causes to organizations, according to a Gallup survey “.

 3. It’s a challenge retaining top talent

-Now, as the saying goes, “People don’t leave companies they leave their bosses” and those who don't are simply more, risk-averse, resilient or less able to find other jobs.
-Importantly, “Lack of leadership is as damaging as Bad Leadership!”
+Now, as the saying goes, “People don’t leave companies they leave their bosses”, and those who don't are more risk-averse, resilient or less able to find other jobs.
+Notably, “Lack of leadership is as damaging as Bad Leadership!”

 82 Percent Of People Don't Trust Their Bosses To Tell The Truth.
 (Reported by Forbes)

-65 percent of the American workers would choose a better boss over a pay raise.
+65 per cent of American workers would choose a better boss over a pay raise.
 (Jobsite)

-It is therefore not an overstatement to say that effective Leadership is the biggest concern for most organizations.
-After all, even if you have a great product, a unique value proposition, and a great strategy in place, it won’t work unless it is executed well.
+It is, therefore, not an overstatement to say that effective Leadership is the biggest concern for most organizations.
+After all, even if you have a great product, a unique value proposition, and a great strategy, it won’t work unless executed well.

-It is not the case of ‘either you have or don’t’!
+It is not the case of ‘either you have or don’t!
 Leadership skills can be learnt.
-Research clearly shows that ‘Great Leaders’ are made, during the course of their life and career as they acquire competencies that make them effective.
-Following are some tips help the Managers succeed in their Leadership Role.
+Research clearly shows that ‘Great Leaders’ are made during their life and career as they acquire competencies that make them effective.
+Following are some tips to help Managers succeed in their Leadership Roles.

-2. Understanding of self: People generally don’t pay attention to their own internal response systems, moods, coping mechanisms, and reaction patterns.
+2. Understanding of self: People generally don’t pay attention to their internal response systems, moods, coping mechanisms, and reaction patterns.
 People around you act or react based on their perception of you.
-If you have a habit of reacting strongly to a particular behavior, getting stressed in difficult situations, it would definitely impact the behavior and response of peers, especially subordinates.
-Good understanding of ones own value systems, strengths, limitations, and states of mind is imperative for a leader.
-As it helps with the ability to understand emotions as they happen, predict response, choose appropriate response, and stay in control under all circumstances.
+If you have a habit of reacting strongly to a particular behaviour and getting stressed under challenging situations, it will impact the behaviour and response of peers, especially subordinates.
+A good understanding of one's value systems, strengths, limitations, and states of mind is imperative for a leader.
+It helps with the ability to understand emotions as they happen, predict responses, choose an appropriate response, and stay in control under all circumstances.

-Self-awareness is single most important skill that lays foundation for self esteem, self-confidence, assertiveness, stress management, relationship management, etc. Only when a person is able to understand oneself, he/she is able to identify internal states of others, and help them overcome difficult situations and boost their morale.
+Self-awareness is the single most important skill that lays the foundation for self-esteem, self-confidence, assertiveness, stress management, relationship management, etc. Only when a person is able to understand oneself he/she is able to identify the internal states of others help them overcome difficult situations and boost their morale.

 3. Motivation, not merely a carrot game: Motivation does not simply entail experimenting with the Skinnerian rewards and punishments.
-Human beings, unlike animals in lab conditions, are driven by several ‘self actualization needs’ that cannot be met with by rewarding more and more pellets, similar to a hungry rat in an operant conditioning model of Skinner’s experiments.
-Human behavior is much more complex, it is driven by the internal states of individuals, and is guided by the inner feelings that drive them to behave in the ways they do.
+Human beings, unlike animals in lab conditions, are driven by several ‘self-actualization needs’ that cannot be met by rewarding more and more pellets, similar to a hungry rat in an operant conditioning model of Skinner’s experiments.
+Human behaviour is much more complex.
+It is driven by the internal states of individuals and is guided by the inner feelings that drive them to behave in the ways they do.
 “People already have power through their knowledge and motivation.
 The key to empowerment is letting this power out.” – Ken Blanchard

 People need money, but that is not the only reason to work.
 They like to be meaningfully engaged in the areas that fill them with a sense of purpose.
 Abraham Maslow’s needs hierarchy still stands tall in this regard.
-It is important to understand what drives them, in order to galvanize them into action with enthusiasm.
+It is essential to understand what drives them in order to galvanize them into action with enthusiasm.

-5. Use different Leadership styles: Two most common leadership styles that have a very negative effect on the teams are: Command and control leader — their philosophy is simply “Just do it because I’m the boss, and I say so.”
-The other is Pacesetting - They look at others with the same internal lens of excellence as they see themselves and they set very high internal standard for performance.
-They lead by example, and expect people to do things the same the way do, and they do not use any other leadership style.
-These approaches may work in certain situations, but if used for a long time they may leave the others feeling misunderstood, disrespected and disappointed.
+5. Use different Leadership styles: Two most common leadership styles that negatively affect the teams are: Command and control leader — their philosophy is “Just do it because I’m the boss, and I say so.”
+The other is Pacesetting - They look at others with the same internal lens of excellence as they see themselves, and they set a very high internal standards for performance.
+They lead by example and expect people to do things the same way do, and they do not use any other leadership style.
+These approaches may work in certain situations, but if used for a long time, they may leave others feeling misunderstood, disrespected and disappointed.

-6. Communication skills: Effective communication skills help build relationships, keep people engaged when you met them, build momentum, and mobilize them to collaborate and contribute.
-In order to communicate in a language that they understand, we need to understand how people make decisions, their frames of reference, how they respond to challenges, what motivates them and what triggers a chain of negative reactions.
+6. Communication skills: Effective communication skills help build relationships, keep people engaged when you meet them, build momentum, and mobilize them to collaborate and contribute.
+In order to communicate in a language that they understand, we need to understand how people make decisions, their frames of reference, how they respond to challenges, what motivates them and what triggers a chain of adverse reactions.

 - By Preeti Dubey (Masters in Psychology, MBA)

-Preeti delivers training in development of Emotional Intelligence, Leadership, and Personal Development and regularly writes on the topics.
-Please do click 'FOLLOW' if you would like to follow my future posts.
-Please Like us on Facebook for frequent updates https://www.facebook.com/StriveHigh
+Preeti delivers training in the development of Emotional Intelligence, Leadership, and Personal Development and regularly writes on the topics.
+Please click 'FOLLOW' if you would like to follow my future posts.
+Please Like us on Facebook for frequent updates https://www.facebook.com/StriveHigh.

 REGISTER INTEREST FOR OUR UPCOMING WORKSHOP